damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

 whole workflow.

 In this post, we gathered some Git tips and commands we use at GitLab everyday.
-Hopefully they will add up to yours aha! moment.
+Hopefully they will add up to your aha! moment.

 <!-- more -->